 - C# 10 and F# 6 with new features and enhancements.

 - Minimal API for simplified and clean API endpoints in ASP.NET Core.

 - Blazor Desktop, allowing Blazor components to run in desktop apps.

 - Hot reload capabilities for .NET apps across different application types.

 - AOT compilation for improved startup and support for Apple Silicon (M1).

 These are key features introduced in each version of .NET Core and the subsequent unified .NET platform.
 It’s important to note that the .NET ecosystem continues to evolve, with new features and improvements regularly added in subsequent versions beyond .NET 6.

 The .NET Core Framework is composed of the following parts:

-CoreCLR: A JIT-based CLR (Common Language Runtime).
-CoreCLR is the .NET execution engine in .NET Core, performing functions such as garbage collection and compilation to machine code.
+- CoreCLR: A JIT-based CLR (Common Language Runtime).
+CoreCLR is the .NET execution engine in .NET Core, performing garbage collection and machine code compilation functions.